 In May 2011, Duke agreed to pay $30M to resolve allegations that changes made to the company pension plan disproportionately harmed employees over 40, costing many of them up to half of their accrued benefits.

-In December 2011, the non-partisan organization Public Campaign criticized Duke Energy for spending $17.47 million on lobbying.
-It also criticized Duke for not paying any taxes from 2008 to 2010 and receiving $216 million in tax rebates, in spite of turning a $5.4 billion profit and extensively raising executive compensations.
+In December 2011, the non-partisan organization Public Campaign criticized Duke Energy for spending $17.47 million on lobbying and for not paying any taxes from 2008 to 2010, despite turning a $5.4 billion profit.

-In 2011, Duke Energy worked with Charlotte's business leader community to help build Charlotte into a smart city through the "Envision Charlotte" initiative, aiming to reduce energy use in the urban core by 20 percent, focusing on energy consumption changes to commercial buildings larger than 10,000 square feet.
+In 2011, Duke Energy collaborated with Charlotte's business leaders on the "Envision Charlotte" initiative to reduce energy use in the city's urban core by 20 percent.

 In July 2012, Duke Energy was criticized for paying former Progress Energy CEO Bill Johnson $44.7 million in compensation, including a $10 million severance, for something close to 20 minutes on the job as Duke's CEO.